AlexsLemonade/scpca-nf/external-data-instructions.md

 Using `scpca-nf` requires a metadata file where each sequencing run to be processed is a row and columns contain associated information about that run.

 For each run, you will need to provide a Run ID (`scpca_run_id`), library ID (`scpca_library_id`), and sample ID (`scpca_sample_id`).
-Each row should contain a unique run ID, corresponding to a unique sequencing run or set of FASTQ files.
+Each row should contain a unique run ID, corresponding to a sequencing run or set of FASTQ files.
+If the same sequencing library was sequenced across multiple flowcells (to increase coverage, for example), these should be combined into a single row that includes all FASTQ files.
+Each run should also have a unique directory where all FASTQ files associated with that run can be found.
-For example, row 1 will contain all information about a single-cell library and the corresponding FASTQ files.
+For example, row 1 might contain all information about a single-cell RNA-seq library and the corresponding FASTQ files.
 If that library has a corresponding CITE-seq library, and therefore a separate set of FASTQ files, the CITE-seq library should have it's own row and its own unique run ID.

 The library ID will be unique for each set of cells that have been isolated from a sample and have undergone droplet generation.